VoltexRB/klipper/docs/RPi_microcontroller.md

 make menuconfig
 ```

-In the menu, set "Microcontroller Architecture" to "Linux process,"
+In the menu, set "Microcontroller Architecture" to "Linux process",
-then save and exit.
+make sure "enable extra low-level configuration options" is unchecked, then save and exit.

 To build and install the new micro-controller code, run:
 ```